DETAILED ACTION

 an inner-facing side and an outer-facing side (see Figs. 1, 2; [0016] "Fig. 1 illustrates…exterior layer 102…Fig. 2 illustrates…interior layer 202");

-a first front lateral edge and a second front lateral edge, and a lower edge extending between the first front lateral edge and the second front lateral edge (see Fig. 2 for edges; for lower edge-- [0018] "main material structure of bra 100 may be constructed primarily from a single piece of material that forms the cups, the side wings and back portions of the garment, and in some embodiments, the material may be knitted in a variety of patterns to provide different properties in different areas of the garment.
+and a lower edge extending between the first lateral edge and the second lateral edge (see Fig. 2 where at least 226 is located, if not also 224 and its mirror counterpart; [0018] "main material structure of bra 100 may be constructed primarily from a single piece of material that forms the cups, the side wings and back portions of the garment, and in some embodiments, the material may be knitted in a variety of patterns to provide different properties in different areas of the garment.
 For example, FIG. 2 shows three different knitting patterns: a knitting pattern for the lower edge of the garment 224; an under-bust knitting pattern 226; and, a side wing knitting pattern 228");

-a first breast covering area and a second breast covering area positioned between the first front lateral edge and the second front lateral edge and above the lower edge (see Fig. 2; [0016] "cup portions 204, 206" of [0016] "interior layer 202"; Montford teaches the interior layer with areas which meets the structural limitations in the claims and performs the functions as recited such as being capable of being for covering first/second breasts, especially in light of the cup portions);
+a first breast covering area and a second breast covering area (see Fig. 2; [0016] "cup portions 204, 206" of [0016] "interior layer 202"; Montford teaches the interior layer with areas which meets the structural limitations in the claims and performs the functions as recited such as being capable of being for covering first/second breasts, especially in light of the cup portions); and

 However, Montford at least suggests that the support frame is a textile ([0021] "internal bust support 402 may be a stabilizing fabric", wherein [0019], [0025] indicate materials of 602 capable of being textile).